Last updated on May 20th, 2019

-Nevada is the 32nd most populous and the 7th most extensive of the United States.
+Nevada is the 32nd most populous and the 7th most extensive of the 50 states of the United States.
 It lies in the western region of the United States.
 The state attained statehood on October 31, 1864, becoming the 36th state to join the union.
-It has four (5) bordering states including Idaho, Oregon, Utah, Arizona, California.
-See the full list of states and their borders here.
-Nevada (nicknamed: The “Silver State”, The “Battle Born State” and The “Sagebrush State”) has 16 counties.
+Nevada shares its border with Idaho, Oregon, Utah, Arizona, California.
+See the full list of the 50 states and their borders here.
+Nevada (nicknamed: the “Silver State”, the “Battle Born State” and the “Sagebrush State”) has 16 counties.
 The state’s capital is Carson City.
 With these facts about Nevada, let us learn more about its history, geography, people, economy and more.

 1. A drilling accident in 1916 unintentionally burst open a below-ground geothermal vein.
 The result is a 5-foot by 25-foot (at the base) spout known as Fly Geyser.
 It’s on private land about 20 miles north of the town of Gerlach.

 2. Brad Snyder, a Reno-born swimmer on the United States Paralympic team, has a watch named after him – “The Bradley Timepiece.”
 The watch was built for use by blind people.

 3. On November 4, 2017, an automobile sped along at 277.9 MPH on Nevada State Route 160 and didn’t even get a ticket!
 It was part of a world-record attempt by Koenigsegg Automotive AB to set the top speed for a production car.
 On that day, the Koenigsegg Agera RS made the grade and became the new world-record holder.

 Craters, Snow, Sunny Days, Blue Jeans, Lotteries and Ghosts are Part of Nevada History